 - their stage in the funnel – are they at the consideration stage or buying stage?
 Can you create content for all stages of the funnel?

-2. Use Google Search Console
+2. Use Google Search Console to analyze the last 6 months

 If you have Google Search Console running (and you should!), click on Performance and analyze all the queries people use to find you during the last 6 months.